MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-kpi-lake.md

 Essentially, discipline at the core means that IT retains control by curating a single master data source.
 And, by delivering standardized corporate BI, and defining consistent taxonomies and hierarchies of KPIs.
 Importantly, data permissions are enforced centrally to ensure our people can only read the data they need.

-It cannot be understated how important it was to achieve consistency of definition across our data.
-Also, it didn't happen all at once.
+We recognized that our BI transformation wasn't a technology problem.
+We learned to first define success, and then translate that definition into key metrics and data points.
+And, it cannot be understated how important it was for us to achieve consistency of definition across our data.

+ The transformation didn't happen all at once.
 We began with key subject areas and about 20-30 KPIs.
-Then, over time, we gradually expanded the number and depth of subject areas, and built out hierarchies of KPIs, which count in the hundreds.
-Today, these KPIs are applied consistently across the entire company.
+Then, over time, we gradually expanded the number and depth of subject areas, and built out hierarchies of KPIs.
+Today our KPI count exceeds 2000.
+Each is a key measure of success and is aligned to corporate objectives.
+Today across the company, corporate reports and SSBI solutions report on KPIs that are well defined, consistent and secure.

 ### Flexibility at the edge

 At the edge of the core, analysts become more agile.
 They now benefit from the ability to analyze data more quickly.
 More formally, this scenario is described as _managed self-service BI_.
 Managed service BI is about mutual benefit for IT and analysts.
 Importantly, it achieves optimizations by driving standardization, knowledge, and reuse of our data and BI solutions.
 As a company, we derive value synergistically as we found the right balance between centralized BI and managed SSBI.

+TODO: Bridging paragraph required?

 ### Starlight and the KPI Lake